-There are two pre-gelled, self-adhesive therapy electrodes available: QUIK-COMBO pacing/defibrillation/ECG electrodes (Figure 5-1).
+There are two pre-gelled, self-adhesive therapy electrodes available: QUIK-COMBO pacing/ defibrillation/ECG electrodes and FAST-PATCH defibrillation/ECG electrodes (Figure 5-1).
 QUIK-COMBO electrodes are used for defibrillation, synchronized cardioversion, ECG monitoring, and pacing.
+FAST-PATCH electrodes can be used for defibrillation, synchronized cardioversion, and ECG monitoring, but not for pacing.
+To use FAST-PATCH electrodes with the LIFEPAK 20e defibrillator/monitor requires the addition of a FAST-PATCH defibrillation adapter cable.

-Figure 5-1 QUIK-COMBO Electrodes
+Figure 5-1 QUIK-COMBO and FAST-PATCH Electrodes

-A QUIK-COMBO electrode set:
+A QUIK-COMBO or FAST-PATCH electrode set:

-- Is a substitute for standard paddles. - Provides a Lead II monitoring signal when placed in the anterior-lateral position. - Quickly restores the ECG trace on the monitor following defibrillation.
+- Is a substitute for standard paddles. - Provides a Lead II monitoring signal when placed in the anterior-lateral position. - · Quickly restores the ECG trace on the monitor following defibrillation.